-This blog provides a five step process in how to request FDA device classification information.
-A screen shot of the FDA website of each step is included.
+This blog provides a five-step process on how to request FDA device classification information.
+A screenshot of the FDA website for each step is included.

 The US FDA has published a guidance document explaining the process for 513(g) requests.
 This guidance document was released on April 6, 2012.
 The guidance explains what information companies need to provide in order to submit a 513(g) request.
 The guidance also has a fantastic list of FDA resources on page five.
 These are the very same resources that the “experts” use—including yours truly.

 Just as any good lawyer tries to avoid asking questions that they don’t already know the answer to, I recommend that you first try using these resources yourself.
 Once you think you know the answer, your request for classification information will be easier to organize.